arnauorriols/multitaskOS/README.md

 Multitasking OS
 ===============

-Small tool to delegate to the PC what it do best, and we do worst, when multitasking: Context switching.
+Small app to delegate to the machine what it do best, and we do worst, when multitasking: Context switching.

 Build
 -----